trytouca/trytouca/examples/java/03_java_core_api/README.md

 ## Forgetting Test Cases

-If you are submitted thousands of test cases for each version of your workflow and capture significant amount of information for each test case, you can use `Touca.forgetTestcase` to release all the captured information from process memory, when you are done with a given test case.
+You can use `Touca.forgetTestcase` to free up memory for a given testcase.

 ```java
 Touca.forgetTestcase();